smtcoq/smtcoq/README.md

 ```coq
 forall l, b1 = b2
 ```
-where `l` is a quantifier-free list of variables and `b1` and `b2` are expressions of type `bool`.
+where `l` is a quantifier-free list of terms and `b1` and `b2` are expressions of type `bool`.
 This tactic *supports quantifiers*: it takes optional arguments which are names of universally quantified lemmas/hypotheses that can be used to solve the goal.
+These lemmas can also be given once and for all using the `Add_lemmas` command (see examples/Example.v for details).

 In addition, the `verit` tactic applies to Coq goals of sort `Prop`: it first converts the goal into a term of type `bool` (thanks to the